 Merlin has existed as the quintessential imaginary magical figure for centuries.
 Recognizable by name before even the writing of Sir Thomas Malory’s Morte Darthur, the Merlin figure pervades art throughout time, featured in numerous books, paintings, and films.
 Although the general consensus on Merlin’s demeanor...

-In medieval romances anagnorsis can be defined as: the sudden recognition of a person, family member, or loved one, Aristotle states “recognition is a change from ignorance into knowledge .”
-Therefore regarding the two medieval romances, Sir Orfeo, anonymous and Le Morte D’Arthur by Thomas...
+Introduction In medieval romances, anagnorisis can be defined as the sudden recognition of a person, family member, or loved one.
+Aristotle states, “recognition is a change from ignorance into knowledge.”
+In examining two medieval romances, Sir Orfeo (anonymous) and Le Morte D’Arthur by Thomas Malory,...

 The romances Sir Gawain and the Green Knight, translated by Marie Borroff, and Le Morte d’Arthur, written by Sir Thomas Malory, tell of the heroic adventures and chivalrous deeds of King Arthur and the Knights of the Round Table.
 Through characterization, conflict, imagery, and diction,...